-The beauty and brilliance of a diamond surpasses that of all other gemstones.
-The absolute hardness and nearly indestructible nature of a diamond ensures quality and value that can last through a lifetime and be passed on to future generations.
-Many of our customers purchase a larger diamond later in life, and make a gift of their original engagement ring to a daughter or son.
-Others inherit diamond jewelry, enabling them to breath new life into old stones by resetting them in custom pieces with modern style.
+Diamonds have been the popular favorite for an engagement ring for hundreds of years.
+The beauty and brilliance of a diamond are relatively unmatched, while its absolute hardness ensures value that can last through a lifetime and be passed on to future generations.
+Many of our customers inherit diamond jewelry from a parent or grandparent, enabling them to breathe new life into old stones by resetting them in custom pieces with modern style.

 Choosing a Diamond

 The two most important factors in making a diamond purchase are usually price and appearance.
 Remember this: the size of a diamond has absolutely nothing to do with how much you love your partner.
-Buy the best diamond you can find in your price range and they’ll love it.
+Buy the best diamond you can find in your budget and they’ll love it.

 You may not believe this, but there are few bargains to be found in diamond pricing.
 The wholesale cost of diamonds is fairly consistent across the board for all retailers.
 Volume retailers, like department stores or chain jewelry stores, rely on marketing huge quantities of (typically) lower quality stones.
 Your best bet for purchasing a really fine diamond is with a custom jeweler, one whose income is not dependent on raw sales, but on craftsmanship, design, and goldsmithing.
 Jewelers who set each stone individually, by hand, tend to be a lot pickier about the stones they select than volume outlets are.

 These are some things to watch out for in diamonds with suspiciously low advertised prices:

 Color: Look at the stone in different light sources.
 If the stone is loose, view it in a crease of white paper.
 Compare multiple stones with different color grades to get a feel for the scale.